strengejacke/sjPlot/README.md

 * Added parameters `showCountValues` and `showPercentageValues` to function `sjp.xtab`, so either percentage value labels, count value labels or both can be printed.
 * Removed parameters `maxYlim` and `upperYLim` from `sjp.grpfrq`, `sjp.xtab` and `sjp.frq`, and added `axisLimits.y` as new option to define y-axis-range.
 * Parameter `labelPos` now also works for flipped coordinates in `sjp.xtab`.
+* Added parameters to define axis titles and intercept label for y axis to `sjp.glmer` and `sjp.lmer`.

 #### General
 * Console output of various function that used the `cat` or `print` command were replaced by `message` or `warning`, if more appropriate.